In rural China, shoppers go online - with a little help

 Training also covers Alibaba’s corporate values and history; how to choose where to set up shop, open a Taobao account, operate at village level, and match products to consumers.

-Alibaba declined to say how many partners it has trained, but it has said it plans more than 100,000 rural service centers.
+Alibaba declined to say how many partners it has trained, but it has said it plans more than 100,000 rural service centres.

 There are signs the rural retail landscape is shifting.